AradCohen/GlobeCurl/README.md

 # GlobeCurl

-GlobeCurl lets you run curl from around the globe with expressvpn
+GlobeCurl lets you run curl from different locations with expressvpn

 ## Examples:
 Running GlobeCurl from 5 random locations: